UK's Liz Truss would review financial watchdogs' roles, says source

 "No decisions have been made on the future of regulators," the source said, asking not to be named.
 "She's clear that there has not been enough focus on economic growth."

-The FCA declined to comment while the PRA and PSR were not immediately available for comment.
+The FCA, the Bank of England and the PSR declined to comment.
 The Financial Times first reported the story.

-Truss, foreign minister, and former finance minister Rishi Sunak are in a run-off to replace Boris Johnson as prime minister, with the result to be announced on Sept.
+Truss, foreign minister, and former finance minister Rishi Sunak are in a Conservative Party run-off to replace Boris Johnson as prime minister, with the result to be announced on Sept.
 5.

 She has pledged to cut taxes to mitigate the impact of surging prices on households.